PanDAWMS/panda-client/README.txt

 ** Release Note

 current
+  * fixed --trf of pathena and --exec of prun to allow %DB:LATEST
   * fixed misleading errors when inDS is empty
+  * fixed DBR lookup to ignore CDRelease

 0.2.65 (7/20/2010)
   * added more warning for migration of naming convention